Regional Cost Comparison

 Hire in Netherlands if...

-- You need Dutch-language UX or customer support
+- You need Dutch-language product work or customer support

 Hire in Poland if...

-- You want to save 35% without timezone friction
+- You want a lower build rate without timezone friction

 Common Concerns (Addressed)